 The three-year program is designed to teach socio-economically disadvantaged children practical, conversational English through interactive activities such as drawing, singing, and playing games.
 The program also includes an introduction to American culture which is aimed at expanding students’ view of the world beyond the orphanage walls.
-The English program was developed by Marianna Stradomska.
+The English program was developed by Marianna Stradomska for Omnis.
 Mrs. Stradomska holds a Master’s Degree in English and beyond her successful teaching career at a private school in Lviv, oversees our Education Matters Initiative.

 English is one of the most popular foreign languages among students in Ukraine.
 As a teacher myself, I am quite familiar with an approach to teaching English in the schools in Ukraine.
 The methodology focuses more on learning grammar and theory and less on reading and speaking.
 Besides, three hours per week are not enough to learn a foreign language, and socio-economically disadvantaged children or orphans either cannot afford additional training or don’t have an opportunity to study a foreign language at all.

 At Omnis, we want children who aspire but lack the means to have a chance to learn English.
 Because I believe that effective learning is achieved by doing, I took a different approach to teaching.
 Leveraging English books generously donated to Omnis by the First Book organization, I developed a curricular that engages children and, in a practical, artistic way teaches them English.